-My favourite start to the weekend, every single Friday, is the Farmers’ Market on the Terrace next to Emirates Towers where I do my weekly shop for organic, local veg direct from the farmers and much more besides.
+My favourite start to the weekend, every single Friday, is the Farmers’ Market on the Terrace (which was next to Emirates Towers but moving to a new venue next season) where I do my weekly shop for organic, local veg direct from the farmers and much more besides.
 But you knew that didn’t you.
 The hotter weather is creeping up, the market has ended for the season and I’m dreading being catapulted back into the dispiriting aisles of the supermarkets contemplating limp, tasteless veg, picked weeks ago and flown in from miles away.
 But luckily there are some alternatives which may keep us going until the most fallow months; tomatoes and potatoes plus free range eggs from local farms are available in abundance right now which is why I have indexed them for the price comparison.
 Here’s my view about what’s available….

 The Farm House – Al Manzil Souk